jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I'm serious, open these apps up please.
 Come back when you're done.

-Within a few seconds you can chat with friends, get live TV, and be told excellent directions.
+Within a few seconds you can chat with friends, get live TV, and receive pin-point directions.
 Isn't it cool that wherever you go, you'll have these very important levers of power at your disposal.
 I mean, can you imagine writing down driving directions on a napkin?
 What about driving back and forth to Blockbuster everytime you want to watch a movie?

 Of course not.
 This isn't 1990.

 Now get your medical records ready.
-Okay good.
 Next up, collect all your recent health metrics like weight, heart rate, temperature, and sleep cycles from your FitBit or Apple Watch.
 Excellent, now let's evaluate your risk factor to Covid-19 by comparing your statistics to the records of those unlucky people who got sick; especially the ones who got really sick.

 What characteristics is this new disease targetting?
 Blood types, genetics, diet, lifestyles?